Oxidized is a network device configuration backup tool. It's a RANCID replacement!

 If the RESTful API and Web Interface are enabled, on the docker host running the container

-You can also use docker-compose to launch oxidized container:
+Alternatively, you can use docker-compose to launch the oxidized container:

 # docker-compose.yml # docker-compose file example for oxidized that will start along with docker daemon oxidized: restart: always image: oxidized/oxidized:latest ports: - 8888:8888/tcp environment: CONFIG_RELOAD_INTERVAL: 600 volumes: - /etc/oxidized:/root/.config/oxidized